HeroBrine1st/E621/README.md

 last passed workflow and see artifacts).
 Keep in mind that snapshot builds aren't compatible with release builds (they use different signing keys), but you can reinstall if you want.

-The roadmap to next release is heavy optimization.
-Animations are laggy (and not the first frame) and I still don't know why.
+The roadmap for the next release (I think it will be beta release) is [approximately this](https://github.com/users/HeroBrine1st/projects/1/views/1).
+It may be appended or anything, it is just an estimate of required features that may pop up in my memory before hitting "publish" button.

 # Features